epadam/Production-Time-Series-Prediction-System/tutorial/tutorial.md

 0. Create a new notebook, install required tools for data versioning, model tracking, model versioning, model inspection, pipeline orchestration

+    pip install -r requirements.txt (mlflow, dvc, kfp, tfx) Define parameters (data root, storage, mlflow init, dvc init)

 1. Load the data from data storage, do EDA, model training, evaluation

+    tools you can use for evaluation and inspection
+    a. microsoft reliable AI

 2. Build tfx pipeline components and compile the pipeline